egirna/icapeg/README.md

    www.eicar.org/download/eicar_com.zip,

-   there will be terminal logs such as:
+   There will be terminal logs such as:
    ![filenotok](img/filenotok.png)

    And you are gonna see something like this in the browser: